Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 - Practice to get a quick first impression of the code
 - It doesn't matter how trivial your findings are
-- This is about the immediate reaction
+- This is about the immediate, intuitive reaction

 ---